ivan-fr/iso-game/README.md

 ## License

-**Copyright (c) 2025 BESEVIC Ivan.
-All Rights Reserved.**
+**Copyright (c) 2025 BESEVIC Ivan.**

-This project is private and proprietary.
-Unauthorized copying, distribution, modification, or use of this software, via any medium, is strictly prohibited without the explicit prior written permission of the copyright owner.
+This project is open source under the terms of the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+You are free to:
+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material

+Under the following terms:
+- Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- NonCommercial — You may not use the material for commercial purposes.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.